Types of roof trusses to consider when self-building

 Cantilever trusses

-will be used if say a bedroom or attic space has a balcony – the roof will overhang the
+Roof trusses vary depending on the size and design of a building project.
+A cantilever truss will be used if say a bedroom or attic space has a balcony – the roof will overhang the balcony to provide cover.

-A typical roof truss can be cantilevered at one end of the profile or both ends and will be
+A typical roof truss can be cantilevered at one end of the profile or both ends and will be structurally engineered for the designed cantilever distance.

 King Post Truss: Used for small house and garage roofs up to 4.5M.